-If you have symptoms such as a new cough, fever or breathlessness you should call 111.
+If you have symptoms such as a new cough, fever, altered sense of smell or taste or breathlessness you should call 111.
 This number is now also for use during the day as well as overnight and weekends if you are concerned about Coronavirus.
-After a telephone consultation you may be given advice to self isolate or, if necessary, be given an appointment to be seen at the Coronavirus assessment Centre.
-This will open at Migdale Hospital early next week.

 Due to this outbreak we have changed how the practice operates.
 It is important to minimise contact with people who may be infectious.
 People can spread the virus before they develop symptoms.

-We will conduct as many consultations as possible by telephone.
+We will conduct as many consultations as possible by telephone or video.
 Reception will give you a telephone appointment and a doctor will call you.
 If you need to be seen we will arrange a time for you to come in and try to avoid having many people in the waiting room at one time

 Most people with chronic illnesses such as high blood pressure and high cholesterol are safer to wait for the pandemic to settle before coming in for routine reviews of these conditions.
 Prescriptions will be issued for longer.